-- identify what work activity or situations might cause transmission of the virus
+- identify what work activity or situations might cause transmission of coronavirus (COVID-19)

 - think about who could be at risk – this could include workers, visitors, contractors and delivery drivers

 - decide how likely it is that someone could be exposed

-If you have fewer than five employees, you don't have to write anything down, but it might help if you do.
+If you have fewer than five employees you don't have to write anything down, but it might help if you do.
 Find out more about managing risk and risk assessment.